Purdue-CS193/homework-0-vas-papag/index.md

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for
-- I love the two wonderful people teaching me CS193
+- I love the two wonderful TA's teaching me CS193

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).